 In November 2018, the GUC received $1.8M from the Australian Government in support of regional higher education.

-The $1.8M will enable GUC’s Growth and Regional Impact Project – to expand facilities as well as provide additional staffing and resources for new courses and student support services.
+The $1.8M enabled GUC’s Growth and Regional Impact Project – to expand facilities as well as provide additional staffing and resources for new courses and student support services.

-The funding also enabled an extension to Building B to provide more classrooms, and offer 24 hour access to student study areas.
+The funding enabled an extension to Building B to provide more classrooms, and offer 24 hour access to student study areas.
 This build was finished in February 2020.